dusrdev/Sharpify/src/Sharpify.CommandLineInterface/README.md

 }
 ```

-We can see that we can use high performances compiler optimized `ReadOnlySpan` to consolidate the commands,
-We can also add command one by one, using `params []` or `ReadOnlySpan<Command>`, if you want, you can also dynamically create an array of `Command`s from the executing assembly or any other using `reflection` and pass it as an argument, however this won't be AOT-compatible.
+We can add commands one by one, or use `params []` and `ReadOnlySpan<Command>`, if you want, you can also dynamically create an array of `Command`s from the executing assembly or any other using `reflection` and pass it as an argument, however this will be subject to trimming and can affect AOT compatibility.

-Then we use the fluent api to add the commands, set the output to the console (we can also set it to any `TextWriter`), then we modify the global metadata and build.
+Fluent API (builder pattern) is used to add the commands, set the output to the console (we can also set it to any `TextWriter`), and modify the global metadata that will be used for HelpText generation, and finally, build.

-Running the app with `RunAsync` parses the `args`, and handles `help` requests, both global and per command, delegates and forwards the arguments to the requested command by name, and executes.
+Running the app with `RunAsync` parses the `args`, and handles `help` requests, both global and per command, it delegates the execution to the appropriate command and injects arguments.
+After parsing the command name (first argument), `RunAsync` will also trigger `Arguments.ForwardPositionalArguments`, which will remove the command name and shift the arguments, so you don't need to account for it inside the logic of the command.

 ### Validation